nlptechbook/BERTembeddings/README.md

 A simple analogy from life can help answer this question: If you admire the surrounding beauties while sitting, say, in a restaurant located inside the tower - the views you contemplate will not include the tower itself.
 To take a photo of the tower view, you first need to exit the tower.

-Now, how can we determine the word that is most syntactically related to the most important word in the sentence?
-The answer is: with the help of the attention weights described in the previuos section.
+Now, how can we determine the word that is most syntactically related to the most important word in the sentence? (best place to take a photo of the tower, according to the previous analogy) The answer is: with the help of the attention weights described in the previuos section.
 Below we are determining the word that is syntactically closest to the most important word (Want, in this particular example).
 For that we check the attention weights in all 12 layers.
 To start with, we create an empty array:
 ```python
 a = np.empty([0, len(np.sum(outputs[0].attentions[0][0][11].numpy(), axis=0)[1:-1])])
 ```